stat-lab/TRsv/README.md

 4th column (TRID): ID/name of TR
 5th column (UnitSize): repeat unit size of TR
 6th column (CN): repeat unit copy number of TR
-7th column (ME): mobile element, such as ALU and LINE1, that has homology to TR repeat unit ('-' is indicated if no homology, optional)
+7th column (ME): mobile element, such as ALU and LINE1, that has homology to TR repeat unit ('-' is indicated if no homology, it's OK even if all lines have '-'.)
 8th column (UnitSeq): sequence of TR repeat unit

 ## Citation

-Unpublished.
+Unpublished (submitted).

 ## Install